 Google evolves its cartography slowly and carefully—so little had likely changed.

-Sure enough, Google’s new map has largely the same character as before.
+In terms of what’s labeled, Google’s new map has largely the same character as before.